cambiotraining/hpc-intro/materials/05-arrays.md

 `cat results/pi/replicate_*.txt > results/pi/combined_estimates.txt`

+If we examine this file (e.g. with `less results/combined_estimates.txt`) we can see it has the results of all the runs of our simulation.

-This operation is not computationally demanding at all, so it makes sense to run it from the login node.
+This `cat` operation is not computationally demanding at all, so it makes sense to run it from the login node.
 In fact, submitting it to the scheduler would not be an efficient use of it.
 :::
 :::